 Damages are cash payments made to you because of the harm your doctor caused.
 That harm is the difference to you economically, physically and emotionally, because of the doctor’s error.
 These include:

 - Physical pain

 - Loss of quality of life

 Rarely does a court award punitive damages, but these are allowed if your healthcare provider acted recklessly, with malice, or to defraud you or your insurance company.

-Contact Our New York Malpractice Attorneys to Discuss Your Delayed Diagnosis
+Contact Our New York Delayed Diagnosis Lawyers

 If you or a loved one suffered serious injury or wrongful death because of a doctor’s failure to identify and treat your illness, Rubenstein & Rynecki can help.
 We’ve secured numerous multi-million dollar recoveries in high-profile medical malpractice cases.
 To learn how our skilled lawyers can handle your case, take advantage of a free consultation.
-Call us at (718) 522-1020 or contact our office online to schedule an appointment.